Sioux Falls Man Charged with Failure to Register as a Sex Offender

 For Immediate Release

 Acting United States Attorney Dennis Holmes announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Billy Frank Burchell, age 50, was indicted on April 6, 2021.
+Steven Roubideaux, age 51, was indicted on April 6, 2021.
 He appeared before U.S. Magistrate Judge Veronica L. Duffy on April 8, 2021, and pled not guilty to the Indictment.

 The maximum penalty upon conviction is up to 10 years in federal prison and/or a $250,000 fine, five years of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The Indictment alleges that on Burchell, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between November 6, 2019, and November 10, 2020.
+The Indictment alleges that Roubideaux, who had previously been convicted of a sex crime and required to register under the Sex Offender Registration and Notification Act, failed to do so between May 17, 2020, and May 28, 2020.

-The charge is merely an accusation and Burchell is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Roubideaux is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the U.S. Marshals Service.
 Assistant U.S. Attorney Jeffrey C. Clapper is prosecuting the case.